GeorgeOduor/decisiontrees/README.md

 * _delinq.2yrs:_ The number of times the borrower had been 30+ days past due on a payment in the past 2 years.
 * _pub.rec:_ The borrower's number of derogatory public records (bankruptcy filings, tax liens, or judgments).

-Click here to see the python notebook associated with this project.
+[Click here](https://github.com/GeorgeOduor/decisiontrees/blob/master/DECISION%20TREES%20WITH%20PYTHON%20(1).ipynb) to see the python notebook associated with this project.